AUSTRALIAN SUPERANNUATION TRANSFERS FAQS

 - serving in a jurisdiction where offers of KiwiSaver scheme membership are lawful.

-If you are employed you can contribute 3%, 4% or 8% of your before tax salary or wages.
-The rate is nominated by you.
-The default rate is 3% if you do not choose a rate.
+If you are employed you can contribute a regular amount of 3%, 4%, 6%, 8% or 10% of your before tax salary or wages.
+Your contribution is deducted

 In most cases your employer will be required to contribute as well (minimum 3% of your gross salary or wages).